-Investment 8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives priority and support for labour mobility

-The Monitoring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the OPEHR

-Appraisal of projects will be subject to detailed selection criteria approved by the Monitoring Committee.

-Based on Selection Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be submitted to the MA for approval.
-The approval of the SO will be a basis for the development and preparation of project documentation for each operation.

-Operations will be implemented as open calls or restricted calls for proposals (direct award procedures).
+Springers for second of operations Investment priority 8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility The Monitorin g Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the OI PEHR.
+Appraisal of p rojects will be subject to detailed selection criteria approved by the Monitoring Committee. ction Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be ne MA for approval.
+The approval of the SO will be a basis for the development and preparation of project documentation for each Operations wi Il be implemented as open calls or restricted calls for proposals (direct award procedures).